- Admissions & Aid

 - Mercy in Action

-More than 400 people from around the region participated in Gwynedd Mercy University's 10th annual Autism Conference on Saturday, April 1.
+More than 500 people from around the region took part in Gwynedd Mercy University's 11th annual Autism Conference on Saturday, April 7.
 The all-day conference, hosted by GMercyU's Autism Institute, featured tracks geared towards specific audiences, including educators, health care professionals, and law enforcement.